hirememorey/resilience-basketball/CONSULTANT_FIXES_IMPLEMENTED.md

 # Consultant Feedback: Implementation Summary

 **Date:** December 2025
-**Status:** ✅ Implemented
+**Status:** ✅ Partially Implemented (CREATION_BOOST ✅, Missing Data Handling ⚠️)

 ## Overview

-This document summarizes the implementation of the consultant's critical feedback on latent star detection and predictive validation.
+This document summarizes the implementation of the consultant's critical feedback on latent star detection and predictive validation. **CREATION_BOOST feature is complete.** Missing data handling is identified but needs implementation (see Section 3).

 ---